1. We are now PUBLIC Health Education!

 The Kinesiology and Health’s undergraduate Public Health Education program has just undergone a name change!
 No longer “Community Health Education”, the new name reflects the trends in workforce development both at the national and state levels and aligns better with the brand new accreditation process that is available for this discipline.

 This spring has been a busy one; we now have 15 students who are working towards this degree which prepares students to sit for the “CHES” exam (Certified Health Education Specialist).
-A student club is being formed with Mike Theobald as the President, Taylor Spina as Treasurer, and Anna Early as the Secretary.
+A student club is being formed with Mike Theobald as the President, Taylor Spina as Treasurer, Brittany Blair as Vice President and Anna Early as the Secretary.

-3. We continue to advocate for a 100% tobacco free policy!
+3. We continue to advocate for clean air for all through a 100% tobacco free campus policy!

 In February, we received a mini-grant from Campaign for Tobacco Free Kids to host a “Kick Butts Awareness Day”, on April 9th, to advocate for a tobacco-free campus, which was extremely well attended.
 PHE student Mike Theobald organized the event as part of his KNH 2840 Practicum 1, and he did a great job – there were snacks, prizes, displays and a pledge wall.
 Student Karthik Peddina won the $100 gift card for guessing the closest number to the amount of cigarette butts we collected last October during our cigarette butt clean up day.
 We were thrilled to have certified tobacco cessation specialist Bruce Barcelo stop by with his carbon monoxide detector, which can give a reading of what your personal CO level is.
 What does car exhaust, fumes, faulty gas boilers and cigarette smoke have in common?
 Carbon monoxide (CO) a poisonous gas that you can’t smell or see.